PROLOGUS

 Corvinus bolted upright as a calf started licking his head.

-It took them both about five seconds to fully register what was going on, and then another five seconds to pause and recover their breath a mile down the road.
+It took them both about five seconds to fully register what was going on, then another five to pause and recover their breath a mile down the road.
 Soaking clothes and sore muscles no longer weighed on their minds, at least until the adrenaline wore off.

 She heard the clatter of speeding hooves just in time to throw herself off the road as a uniformed officiant sped by on horse.
 “When you’re done delivering that mail, try posting yourself some manners!”